cncf/kubernetes-community-days/README.md

 * International sanction limitations

 Due to international sanctions, there are limitations on supporting community events in certain regions.
 Those events will not follow our usual KCD support model, and are published here only for community awareness if they agree to abide by the KCD guidelines.

-STEP 2: Request to be added to the [kcd-organizers](https://cloud-native.slack.com/archives/GQ7D26NPQ) CNCF Slack channel.

-STEP 3: Schedule a kick-off meeting with Audra Montenegro (kcd@cncf.io) if you at least have 3 committeed organizers, a community wanting to attend an event like a KCD, and a time frame goal.